 Read an Excerpt

-I tucked the tiny bottle of fake tears more deeply into my tissue and sniffed daintily, scoping out the assembled crowd of mourners with a practiced eye.
-My baby blues caught on a handsome, dark-haired man standing back from the rest, and I did one of those embarrassing jerk-away things with my eyes, hoping he didn’t notice me noticing him again.
+Tucking the tiny bottle of fake tears more deeply into my tissue, I sniffed daintily.
+I surreptitiously eyed the assembled crowd of mourners in an attempt to gauge their feelings about the deceased.
+In my line of work, it paid dividends to know what I was dealing with when interacting with the mourners.
+My baby blues caught on a handsome, dark-haired man standing back from the rest, and I quickly jerked my gaze away, hoping he didn’t notice me noticing him again.

 He totally noticed me.